Linear filtering with fractional noises: large time and small noise asymptotics: Preliminaries

+implied by \eqref{maineq} as $K_X(0,t)=0$ for all $t\in [0,T]$.
 When $\alpha_1\le \alpha_2$, the function $\Lambda(z)$ has several zeros, which appear in \eqref{gTz_expr} as simple poles.
-Removing these poles leads to a system of linear algebraic equations, which along with \eqref{cond0}, determine all the unknown coefficients, thus completely specifying the Laplace transform $\widehat g(z)$ and, in turn, the solution to \eqref{maineq} through its inversion.
-The filtering error, being determined by functional \eqref{PTfun}, can now be also expressed in terms of solutions to equations \eqref{pjt}.
+Removing these poles leads to a system of linear algebraic equations, which along with \eqref{cond0}, determine all the unknown coefficients.

-At the first glance, such representation does not appear any simpler than the original problem itself, since these equations cannot be solved explicitly.
-Remarkably, a significant simplification is possible due to the properties of the operator $A_{\eps,T}$, which force the integral in \eqref{pjt} to vanish asymptotically as either $T\to \infty$ or $\eps\to 0$.
+At the first glance, so constructed representation does not appear any simpler than the original problem itself, since equations \eqref{pjt} cannot be solved explicitly.
+Remarkably though, a significant simplification is possible due to the properties of operator $A_{\eps,T}$, which force the first term in the right hand side of \eqref{pjt} to vanish asymptotically as either $T\to \infty$ or $\eps\to 0$.
 Consequently, otherwise non-explicit function $p(t)$ can be approximated asymptotically by the forcing function $f(t)$.
-This is where the assertions of Theorem \ref{thm:main} come from and, in fact, the limit $P_\infty\big(\beta, \frac\mu{\sqrt\eps}\big)$ can be found in a closed, though rather cumbersome form.
+This is where the assertions of Theorem \ref{thm:main} come from.
+In fact, the limit $P_\infty\big(\beta, \frac\mu{\sqrt\eps}\big)$ can be found in a closed, though rather complicated form.

-Further simplifications are possible in the special cases, when either of the functions $N_{\alpha_1}(z)$ or $N_{\alpha_2}(z)$ in formula \eqref{gTz_expr} degenerate to 1, as in Theorem \ref{thm:2} and Theorem \ref{thm:3}, or when they coincide but remain non-degenerate as in Theorem \ref{thm:1}.
-The ultimate expressions in all these cases are obtained by somewhat different calculations, which are detailed in Sections \ref{sec:case1}-\ref{sec:case3}.
+Further simplifications are possible in the special cases, when either of the functions $N_{\alpha_1}(z)$ or $N_{\alpha_2}(z)$ in formula \eqref{gTz_expr} degenerate to 1, as in Theorem \ref{thm:2} and Theorem \ref{thm:3}, or when they remain non-degenerate, but coincide as in Theorem \ref{thm:1}.
+The ultimate expressions in all three cases are obtained by somewhat different calculations, which are detailed in Sections \ref{sec:case1}-\ref{sec:case3}.